PRAXIS Test Guide

 Requirements for teaching candidates vary by state.
 Students should check with their state department of education to ensure they are aware of the most up-to-date requirements at test time.

-The Praxis I evaluates a student’s basic reading, writing and math skills.
-Students typically take this exam early in their college career, often in their freshman or sophomore year.
+The Praxis Core Exam evaluates a student’s basic reading, writing and math skills.
+Students typically take this exam before college or early in their college career.

-The computerized PPST is comprised of three separate tests: reading, math and writing.
-The reading and math tests each include 46 questions to be answered in 75 minutes.
+The Core Exam and the PPST are broken down into three separate subjects: reading, math and writing.
+The reading and math tests each include 56 questions to be answered in 85 minutes.
 The writing test is separated into two sections.
-The first writing section includes 44 multiple-choice questions to be answered in 38 minutes.
-The writing essay section includes one essay to be completed in 30 minutes.
+The first writing section includes 40 multiple-choice questions to be answered in 40 minutes.
+The essay section includes two essay topics to be completed in 60 minutes.

-Test takers have the option to complete each test separately in two-hour segments on different days, or to complete the entire Praxis I at once in a four-and-a-half hour block with a 15 minute break offered midway through.
+Test takers have the option to complete each test separately in two-hour segments on different days, or to complete the entire Praxis Core Exam or PPST at once in a four-and-a-half hour block with a 15 minute break offered midway through.

 • Reading – Literal comprehension and critical and inferential comprehension